LifeLock Identity Theft Protection Review 2025

 - Credit card numbers.

 Other than that, there isn’t much more to talk about when it comes to the setup process.
-It took me about 15 minutes from start to finish, and I was on my way to being protected within an hour.
+It took us about 15 minutes from start to finish, and we were on our way to being protected within an hour.
 On the day to day, the desktop app is easy to use, and the dashboard is intuitive.
-This is more than I can say for a lot of providers — some of them can get convoluted at times.
+This is more than we can say for a lot of providers — some of them can get convoluted at times.

 That said, let’s take a minute to discuss some of the potential drawbacks of using LifeLock.